Massfice/meet-your-elf-auth-diploma/README.md

 ## End Words

 I'm Adrian Larysz.
-I want to became a developer.
-I have some commercial experience.
 Like I said, it's for my diploma project.
 To prove that I'm the author, I created additional endpoint: [About](https://meet-your-elf-auth.herokuapp.com/public/about/json).